baolongnguyenmac/multi_fx/README.md

 [v] What if the label distribution of data are not uniform? $\to$ I will try other metrics such as `recall, precision, F1` $\to$ Don't have to use other metrics since their distributions are quite uniform (see `./img/dist_task.png`)

+- Even that the labels are uniformly distributed, I think that we should still compute `F1, recall, precision` for comparing with other methods

 - What if data from `51-59` are easier than other?
 I think that there are 2 ways to check this hypothesis
     - Randomly choose dataset for training, validating, and testing (try with many random seed)
-    - Run pre-trained models on data from `51-59`, if they all go well, then data from `51-59` are easy
-    - In bad case, I can swap `val-set` and `test-set`, so I can obtain accuracy on test set smaller than train and val set
+    - Run pre-trained models on data from `51-59`, if they all go well, then data from `51-59` are easy [x] In bad case, I can swap `val-set` and `test-set`, so I can obtain accuracy on test set smaller than train and val set

-- Create an Excel file, I have to analyze these stuff.
+[v] Create an Excel file, I have to analyze these stuff.
 After all, it should obtain something like:
-    - What is the best hyper-param?
+    [v] What is the best hyper-param?
-    - What is the best batch-size of task?
+    [x] What is the best batch-size of task?
-    - What is the best batch-size of data?
+    [x] What is the best batch-size of data?
-    - What is the best number of rounds?
+    [x] What is the best number of rounds?
-    - What is the potential model?
+    [v] What is the potential model?
     - ... (fine-tune stuff)

 - **What about LSTM+CNN?**

-### - Try old method: `AutoKeras`
+### [v] Try old method: `AutoKeras`

 - Create a big data file that contains all data from pairs of currency
 - Pre-process and use old models to run on it